Recruit (Police and Corrections)

-- • STAGE THREE: Investigating each candidate's character, history, and overall suitability to ensure they meet the LVMPD's hiring standards.
+- STAGE THREE: Investigating each candidate's character, history, and overall suitability to ensure they meet the LVMPD's hiring standards.

-STAGE ONE: Recruitment and Pre-Screening
+STAGE ONE: Recruitment and Career Preview

 STAGE TWO: Selection Process

 It is imperative that candidates are on time for all stages of the selection process; otherwise, they may be disqualified.
 The LVMPD Late Policy is strictly enforced.
+(See the FAQs on this website for more details on this and other policies.)
 Candidates are asked to arrive for their appointments a minimum of thirty minutes early.
 Truthfulness and timeliness are imperative for all stages of the selection process.

-Physical Fitness Test:
+Physical Fitness Exam:

 Oral Board Interview:

 The Oral Board Interview is designed to evaluate areas critical to the success of a Recruit and Officer, such as verbal communication skills.
 The specific areas measured on the Oral Board Interview will be included in the job posting for that position.
 The Interview panel consists of three LVMPD employees who assess each candidate based upon their responses to each question asked of them.
 The Oral Board Interview is also weighted as a percentage of each candidate's overall test score.
 A video of a sample Oral Board Interview is can be viewed at www.protectthecity.com.